manojbaniya444/Python-Programming/Python Programming/Readme.md

 ## Python Programming
-- This contains all the concepts of Python Programminf from basic to advance level.
+This contains all the concepts of Python Programminf from basic to advance level.

+## Part I: Types and Operations
+1. Introduction tp Object
+2. Numeric